MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/ns-acxstreams-acx_rtpacket.md

 ### -field RtPacketOffset

-The RtPacket Offset in TBDs.This is a zero/one (TBD?) based location.
+TBD - The RtPacket Offset in bytes.This is a zero based location.

 ### -field RtPacketSize

-The RtPacket Size in TBD Bytes.
+The RtPacket Size in Bytes.

 ## -remarks